vamseeachanta/py_package/README.md

 | 3 | Add .toml file and setup.py to build wheels | pip install bumpver <br> bumpver update --patch  <br> pip install build <br> python -m build | https://realpython.com/pypi-publish-python-package/ |
 | 4 | Create account on pypi and upload using twine package | These commands will push the .whl and .tar.gz file into the pypi repository <br> conda install twine <br> twine upload dist/*  | https://realpython.com/pypi-publish-python-package/ |

-To see instructions using setup.py & twine, without Version Bump, see docs\using_setuppy.md
+To see instructions using setup.py & twine, without Version Bump, see [using setup.py](docs\using_setuppy.md)

 ## CI